hitchtest/hitch/docs/glossary/acceptance_test_driven_development.rst

-Acceptance test driven development is a form of :doc:`test_driven_development` using :doc:`high_level_testing` where :doc:`acceptance_tests` are written before implementing the code that makes them pass, and where subsequently, code is refactored with the protection of the tests in place.
+Acceptance test driven development is a form of :doc:`test_driven_development` using :doc:`high_level_testing` where :doc:`acceptance_tests` are written *before* implementing the code that makes them pass.

+Acceptance tests are then subsequently used to provide safety in refactoring.

 It is the second part of :doc:`behavior_driven_development`.